 Over the years, Google has consistently provided updates to their algorithm.
-There are more than 200 ranking factors that Google considers before they rank any site.
+As a result, there are more than 200 ranking factors that Google considers before they rank any site now.

 We have seen changes to SERPs, for example, with knowledge graphs and rich snippets, videos and images that show just how important the UX is when it comes to search visibility.

-As a result, various elements of the user experience have been rolled into SEO best practices, such as site speed, security, and whether or not your site is mobile friendly.
-The question remains: does your site have quality content that engages users and encourages them to stay on your site?
+In the process, various elements of the user experience have been rolled into SEO best practices - Site speed, security, and whether or not your site is mobile friendly - to name a few.

 In this post, I decided to shed more light on the issue.
-You’ll learn how to incorporate user experience to drive better search engine rankings.
+You’ll learn how to incorporate user experience in SEO to drive better search engine rankings.

 User experience (abbreviated as UX) defines how a person experiences something.
 It could be a product, a platform, an app.
 Or, a website.